 Ask a question

-Members of the public are able to ask a question at a meeting of the Full Council.
+Members of the public can ask a question at a meeting of the Full Council.

 Get advice about asking a question at a council meeting, you can then send your question to us, stating which Cabinet Member or Committee Chairman you wish to put it to.

-Deadlines for sending in your questions during 2020/21 are:
+Deadlines for sending in your questions during 2022 to 2023

 Organise a petition